asm/ansi_scroller/README.md

 docker run --restart always --privileged --network host -dt ansi_scroller_server

 # On all clients:
+# On older RPI models, you may have to switch to the legacy GL driver (use raspi-config) if you see errors when launching the client
 # Be sure to set the LCD_NUMBER to something between 0 and the number of screens - 1
 # where LCD_NUMBER=0 is located at the bottom of the stack:
 docker build -f Dockerfile.client . -t ansi_scroller_client